 Travelling Tips for Nannies

-With the Easter holidays coming up fast and summer, not far behind, many nannies might be preparing for a trip with their nanny family.
+With holidays soon to be allowed and the summer, not far behind, many nannies might be preparing for a trip with their nanny family.

 Whilst a sunny break away from everyday life might sound like a fantastic escape, it’s important to remember that you’ll still be working and that your job might become a bit more difficult when faced with new challenges and unfamiliar surroundings.

 We’ve put together our top tips to help you make a success of any trip with your nanny family:

 1. Be Prepared

 Picture the scenario.
 You’re in the house where you work and the child you care for is hungry.
 What do you do?
 You go to the kitchen and prepare the food they like.
 What if the child is particularly fussy and wants to play with a certain toy or comforter.
 What do you do?
 You find it and give it to them.

 Now imagine that you’re in a different country, a different location, a different house with no toys and un-familiar foods.
 Now what do you do?

 A travelling nanny must always be prepared, so try to pack some of the things that the child will need like their favourite blanket, book or teddy bear to help comfort them on long journeys or nights in an unfamiliar bed.

 Whilst you’re unlikely to be able to take food with you, especially if you’re travelling abroad, you can do a little research about the area you’ll be staying in and (if grocery shopping is part of your job) you should be able to source some familiar foods.